OliverLysa/observatory-data-prep/README.md

 3. Convert BoM to Sankey format

 ### Lifespan

+A measurement of how long materials and products are kept in circulation.
+The industry average for the lifetime of a product or durable products for example.

 Some historical lifespan data is available in, or can be derived from, existing literature and which varies in its presentation, definitions and methods employed (Oguchi et al. 2010).
 In some cases, lifespan point estimates such as a mean or median are provided, in other cases a range is given, and in others lifespan distribution parameters are made available.
 Care needs to be taken in transferring results, including accounting for difference in time and the place in which studies have been undertaken.